Rancho Los Guilicos: History

-Irishman Captain John Hamilton Drummond (1830–1889), who served in the British army, came to California in 1877, and purchased part of the rancho and engaged in sheep raising and viticulture.
+Irishman Captain John Hamilton Drummond (1830–1889), who served in the British army, came to California in 1877, purchased part of the rancho and engaged in sheep raising and viticulture.
 In 1890, the Drummond Ranch was purchased by Mary Ellen Pleasant.

-U.S. Senator Thomas Kearns of Utah bought the property in 1905 and added other property's to increase the size to 1,800 acres.
-Kearns entertained his friend President Theodore Roosevelt and used the property as an investment and vacation property until just before his death in 1918.
+U.S. Senator Thomas Kearns of Utah bought the property in 1905 and added other properties to increase the size to 1,800 acres.
+Kearns entertained his friend President Theodore Roosevelt and used the property as an investment and vacation property until just before he died in 1918.
 The site of the Los Guilicos Rancho in "Valley of the Moon" was formerly part of Senator Kearns' ranch and was the setting for part of a Jack London novel The Valley of the Moon (1913) wherein his heroine exclaimed, "We have found our Valley!"

 Historic sites of the Rancho

 William Hood House was constructed in 1858 by William Hood for his bride, Eliza Shaw of Sonoma.